Fast Distributed Gradient Methods: Comparisons with the literature and Discussion of the Assumptions

 Consider now D--NC when nodes do not have available their local gradient Lipschitz constants~$L_i$.
 Nodes can take a diminishing step size~$\alpha_k=1/(k+1)^p$, $p \in (0,1]$, and still guarantee convergence, with a deteriorated rate~$O\left( \frac{1}{\mathcal{K}^{2-p-\xi}}\right).$ In alternative, it may be possible to employ a ``distributed line search,'' similarly to~\cite{distributedLineSearch}.
 Namely, in the absence of knowledge of the gradient's Lipschitz constant~$L$, the centralized Nesterov gradient method with a backtracking line search achieves the same rate~$O(1/k^2)$, with an additional computational cost per iteration~$k$; see~\cite{Vandenberghe,NesterovLineSearch}.
 It is an interesting research direction to develop a variant of distributed line search for D--NC type methods and explore the amount of incurred additional communications/computations per outer iteration~$k$; due to lack of space, this is left for future work.

 \textbf{The $\Omega(1/k^{2/3})$ lower bound on the worst-case optimality gap for~\cite{nedic_T-AC}}.
-We now focus on the dependence of the convergence rate on $k$ and $\mathcal{K}$ only (assuming a finite, fixed~$1/(1-\mu(W))$.)
+We focus on the dependence on $k$ and $\mathcal{K}$ only (assuming a finite, fixed~$1/(1-\mu(W))$.)
 We demonstrate that D--NG has a strictly better worst-case convergence rate in $k$ (and~$\mathcal{K}$) than~\cite{nedic_T-AC}, when applied to the $f_i$'s defined by Assumptions~\ref{assumption-f-i-s} and~\ref{assumption-bdd-gradients}.
 Thus, D--NC also has a better rate.